yugabyte/yugabyte-db/docs/content/preview/drivers-orms/ruby/activerecord.md

 YugabyteDB YSQL API has full compatibility with Active Record ORM for data persistence in Ruby applications.

+To start building your application, make sure you have met the [prerequisites](../#prerequisites).

 ## CRUD operations

 This page provides details for getting started with Active Record ORM for connecting to YugabyteDB using the [orm-examples](https://github.com/YugabyteDB-Samples/orm-examples.git) repository.

 This repository has a Ruby on Rails example that implements a basic REST API server.
 The scenario is that of an e-commerce application.
-Database access in this application is managed through ActiveRecord ORM.
+Database access in this application is managed through Active Record ORM.
 It consists of the following.

 - The users of the e-commerce site are stored in the users table.
 - The products table contains a list of products the e-commerce site sells.